 Goal 2: Establish the Enterprise Authentication Service – Ensure the new instance of the Shibboleth Identity Provider (IdP) is architected and deployed to meet customer and disaster recovery requirements with Active Directory as the directory backend.

 Goal 3: Transition customers to Enterprise Authentication – Complete the transition of all authentication customers to Enterprise Authentication.

-The Enterprise Authentication is expected to be available in September 2019.
-Transition of UTLogin customers to Enterprise Authentication will begin in September 2019 and last until December 2020.
+The Enterprise Authentication was made available in September 2019.
+Transition of UTLogin customers to Enterprise Authentication began in September 2019 and is expected to last until Fall 2020.
 Please check the Transition section for more details and information as they become available.